 You might wonder how much money you need to retire comfortably.
 Certainly, it depends on the kind of lifestyle you’d like to grow accustomed to.
 On one hand, the cost of living in retirement can be less because you’ll probably have fewer mouths to feed (with any luck, your kids will be self-sufficient by then) and your house will be paid off, and you won’t have to save for retirement anymore because you’re retired.
 But some things will cost more.
 Chances are your health will decline, which will be expensive.
 And if you’re lucky enough to stay healthy, you might want to travel and enjoy yourself a little after all of those years of hard work.
 So all things considered, your post-retirement life might only be slightly less expensive than your pre-retirement life.

-At the moment, a modestly middle-class life in America for a family of four will run you about $100k/year before taxes (depending on where you live).
+At the moment, modest, middle-class life in America for a family of four will run you about $100k/year before taxes (depending on where you live).
 To make that off of interest and dividends, you’ll need 17 times that or $1.7 million.
 Over the past 100 years, the stock market has provided the best return on investment compared to alternatives like bonds, commodities (like gold, silver, pork bellies) or real estate.
 Unlike putting your money in the bank (or in your mattress), any investment can lose money.
 But the longer your horizon time, the safer the bet is that you’ll be ahead of the game when it’s time to collect.
 The U.S. stock market has returned an average of 9% over the past 100 years.
 Inflation has been on average 3% over that period.
 So adjusting for inflation, you might reasonably expect to effectively get a 6% appreciation on your money in the long run.
 (The numbers below allow you to see the appreciation in “today’s dollars,” as though there was no inflation to consider.)

 So here’s one way you could map out your route to getting that $1.7 mil (it says interest, but what I really mean to say is appreciation):